swalehmwadime/G00dlife-datascience/SECURITY.md

 ## Contact

-For any other security-related inquiries, please contact us at [Gmail.com](mwadimeswaleh@gmail.com).
+For any other security-related inquiries, please contact us on [Linkedin](https://www.linkedin.com/in/swaleh-mwadime/).

 Thank you for helping to keep our project secure!